-Fostering with the goal of adoption was a no brainer in this situation.
-It allowed us to have the child in our home, bonding and adjusting, while the formal details were worked out.
+Fostering with the goal of adoption was a no-brainer in this situation.
+It allowed us to have the child in our home, bonding, and adjusting, while the formal details were worked out.
 We continue to be non-relative foster parents and would consider adopting a foster child again if the circumstances were right.

 The reason I would suggest foster to adopt to other people looking to add to their family is that it gives you time with the child before anything is formalized: a trial period if you will.
 While it may sound harsh to “try things out”, it’s important to know that you and the child are going to be a good fit and blend well with other members of your family.
 This does not ensure there will be no surprises down the road.
 There is also the possibility you will get a foster child and fall in love only to have them return home or have a relative surface and take custody.
-A bonus to this route of adoption is that there is no legal costs to you and you have support and guidance of many professions and community services along the way as well as future protection if mental health or medical issues would arise.
-All of these details vary state to state and sometimes county to county so you should definitely consult with your local county licensor before deciding if this is the right choice for you.
+A bonus to this route of adoption is that there are no legal costs to you and you have the support and guidance of many professions and community services along the way as well as future protection if mental health or medical issues would arise.
+All of these details vary from state to state and sometimes county to county so you should definitely consult with your local county licensor before deciding if this is the right choice for you.

-There are many “waiting children” in every state, of every age group, and of every ethnic background.
+There are many “waiting children” in every state, of every age group, and every ethnic background.
 Foster to adopt is by far the most practical, and probably the fastest, way to adopt a child into your family.
 I encourage you to at least explore this option in your adoption journey.
 Good luck!

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.